vlfeat/autonn/doc/TUTORIAL.md

 # Tutorial #

 Extract the AutoNN files somewhere, then pull up a Matlab console and get confortable!
 The first step is to add MatConvNet to the path (with `vl_setupnn`), as well as AutoNN (with `setup_autonn`).
+Note that *no compilation is required* for AutoNN.

 ## Defining networks ##